TMJ Treatment – Loveland, OH

 Bite problems can cause an uneven distribution of forces in your mouth, which in turn puts unneeded strain on your TMJs.
 By performing an occlusal adjustment, we can make sure the teeth come together properly to form a more balanced, even bite that allows the muscles and tissues around your jaw joints to relax.

-Believe it or not, BOTOX® can be used for much more than just removing wrinkles.
+Believe it or not, BOTOX® can be used for much more than just softening the appearance of fine lines and wrinkles.
 It can be injected into the muscles that control the jaw to help them relax.
 You’ll experience relief for several months, at which point you can return to our office for another treatment so that you can continue enjoying the benefits of BOTOX®.
+Continue reading to learn more about BOTOX® and how it can improve TMD.

 TMJ Treatment FAQs